|

 - 26. Epithelial

-amino acid and peptide transport
+and peptide transport - man

-- man models and molecules
+models and molecules

 - Stefan Bröer (AUSTRALIA) and Carsten A Wagner (SWITZERLAND)